sim0n00ps/OF-DL/README.md

 `"COOKIE": "auth_id=123456789; sess=k3s9tnzdc8vt2h47ljxpmwqy5r;"` - Make sure you set auth_id to the same value as `user-id` and that you set your `sess` to your actual `sess` value, everytime you log out of Onlyfans this value will change so make sure to update it after every login.

-`"YTDLP_PATH": "C:/yt-dlp.exe"` - Make sure this is set to your location of yt-dlp.exe

 `"FFMPEG_PATH": "C:/ffmpeg.exe"` - Make sure this is set to your location of ffmpeg.exe

-`"MP4DECRYPT_PATH": "C:/mp4decrypt.exe"` - Make sure this is set to your location of mp4decrypt.exe

 After you have filled out the auth.json file you can double click on the OF DL.exe to run the program.
 You should see something like this:
 ![image](https://user-images.githubusercontent.com/132307467/235548153-107f3f44-aa00-4946-8432-458329142007.png)

-First of all the paths you entered for yt-dlp, ffmpeg and mp4decrypt are checked to see if they are valid.
+First of all, the path you entered for FFMPEG is checked to see if it is valid.
 You will a see a green message if the path is valid and a red message if the path is not valid.

-If the auth.json has been filled out correctly and yt-dlp, ffmpeg and mp4decrypt have been located, you should see a message in green text `Logged In successfully as {Your Username} {Your User Id}`.
+If the auth.json has been filled out correctly and ffmpeg has been located, you should see a message in green text `Logged In successfully as {Your Username} {Your User Id}`.
 However if the auth.json has been filled out but cannot log in successfully with the credentials provided then a message in red text will appear `Auth failed, please check the values in auth.json are correct, press any key to exit`.
 This means you need to go back and fill in the auth.json file again.

 If you're logged in successfully then you will be greeted with a selection prompt.
 To navigate the menu the can use the &#8593; & &#8595; arrows and press `enter` to choose that option.